EugenGanshorn/fungio-google-map/doc/installation.md

 require __DIR__.'/vendor/autoload.php';

-use Ivory\GoogleMap;
+use Fungio\GoogleMap;

 // ...
 ```

-The Ivory Google Map library follows the [PSR-4 Standard](http://www.php-fig.org/psr/psr-4/).
+The Fungio Google Map library follows the [PSR-4 Standard](http://www.php-fig.org/psr/psr-4/).
 If you prefer install it
 manually, it can be autoload by any convenient autoloader.